 - Allow less secure apps: If you don't use 2-Step Verification, you may need to allow less secure apps to access your account.

-- If you recently changed your Gmail password, you might need to re-enter your Gmail account information or completely repeat your Gmail account setup on your other email client.
+- If you recently changed your Gmail password, you might need to re-enter your Gmail account information or completely repeat your Gmail account set-up on your other email client.

 - The email client's sign-in method might be insecure.
 Try signing in directly on the Gmail app.

-- Make sure your email app isn't set to check for new emails too frequently.
+- Make sure that your email app isn't set to check for new emails too frequently.
 If your mail app checks for new messages more than once every 10 minutes, the app's access to your account could be blocked.